anyakeller/portfolio/README.md

 ## Notes to Self:
 TODO:
-- Redo project view layout
+- Project View
   - ~~Make dedicated view for project details~~
-- ~~get rid of router dependencies~~
   - Add image carousel to project cards instead of detail view
     - Get carousel to stop resizing everything when the image changes
+    - Implement autocropping to prevent the above
-- Get rid of link click propogation to parent tile
+  - Get rid of link click propagation to parent tile
   - Implement the ability to have inline photos in the project detail view
+  - Add category/tag-based filtering
+  - Redo layout because it's confusing and distressing
+  - I'm distressing
+  - I'm distressed
+- ~~get rid of router dependencies~~
+- Expand website
+  - Add back multiple pages and routes
+  - Add video support
+  - Cry

 ### I'm using npm not yarn